Tachyon-Sonics/Modula2Java17/README.md

 There are four sub-projects (these are Eclipse projects, with gradle support):
 - **Modula2Java17**: this is the Modula-2 to Java translator.
 It is also referred to as the "compiler", as it is implemented like a compiler behind the scene.
 - **Modula2-Runtime**: a small runtime written in Java, that provides support for some Modula-2 constructs.
 Both the compiler and the produced Java code require it
-- **Modula2-Library**: a very incomplete set of standard Modula-2 libraries (both Modula-2 .def files and the corresponding Java implementations)
+- **Modula2-Library**: a *very incomplete* set of standard Modula-2 libraries (both Modula-2 .def files and the corresponding Java implementations)
     - Only the minimum to run the tests is provided.
 This can be used as a starting point though.
 - **Modula2Java17-Tests**: automated tests (JUnit 4)
-¨

 ## Limitations